 - Safeguard public schools and keep them public

-Objective: Ensure the right to vote, the right to speak and voice unpopular opinions, to gather in public places and to unfettered access to the Internet
+- Protection of Democracy: Ensure the right to vote, the right to speak and voice unpopular opinions, to gather in public places and to unfettered access to the Internet.

 The past decade has not been good for democracy.
 The draconian rules passed in the wake of 9/11 that restrict public gatherings, criminalize certain relationships, and enable the vast surveillance network of the NSA, threaten both public and private spaces for thought and dissent.
 At the same time, the U.S. Supreme Court decisions created corporate personhood and 29 states attempted to restrict voting rights.
 Not since African Americans and women won the right to vote has democracy been so threatened.